ericdunipace/ericdunipace.github.io/research.md

 Among my research interests are

 * Causal Inference
-    * Using recent advancements in Optimal Transport, I'm interested in exploring the connections between importance sampling and weighting methods used for causal inference.
+    * Using recent advancements in Optimal Transport, I'm interested in exploring the connections between importance sampling and weighting methods used for causal inference
-    * I am also interested in using Bayesian methodology to perform model selection with more recent weighting methods such as Stable Balancing Weights.
+    * I am also interested in using Bayesian methodology to perform model selection with more recent weighting methods such as Stable Balancing Weights
 * Model interpretation
     * *Interpretable Model Summaries Using the Wasserstein Distance* with Lorenzo Trippa, [https://arxiv.org/abs/2012.09999]([https://arxiv.org/abs/2012.09999])
 * Multisample Testing